Used Electrical & Electronic Appliances Trading License in Dubai: Cost and Requirements

 Receive initial approval and complete the document verification and due diligence process

-Receive your Trading Licence and proceed with investor or employee visa applications and corporate bank account setup
+Receive your Trading License and proceed with investor or employee visa applications and corporate bank account setup

 Setup Costs and Ongoing Fees

-Licence fees at Dubai South Business Hub Free Zone for a Trading Licence are competitive relative to other UAE free zones, particularly given the strategic location and logistics infrastructure on offer.
-Indicative costs for a standard trading licence package typically begin from approximately AED 12,000 to AED 20,000 per year, though the final figure will depend on the number of activities included, visa allocations, and any optional facilities selected.
+License fees at Dubai South Business Hub Free Zone for a Trading License are competitive relative to other UAE free zones, particularly given the strategic location and logistics infrastructure on offer.
+Indicative costs for a standard trading license package typically begin from approximately AED 12,000 to AED 20,000 per year, though the final figure will depend on the number of activities included, visa allocations, and any optional facilities selected.

 Visa costs are an additional consideration.
 Investor visa fees generally range from AED 3,000 to AED 5,000 per visa, while employee visa costs follow a similar structure.
 The number of visas available to a company is typically linked to the size of the office or facility arrangement selected.